Marin Alsop leads Holst’s 'The Planets,' and Jennifer Koh plays a violin concerto by Missy Mazzoli

-Join us on Sunday, Feb.
-26 at 1 p.m. on WRTI 90.1 and Monday, Feb.
-27 at 7 p.m. on WRTI HD-2 as The Philadelphia Orchestra in Concert brings you a program of Brahms, Holst, and Missy Mazzoli from the 2022/2023 season.
+Join us on Sunday, July 9 at 1 p.m. on WRTI 90.1 and Monday, July 10 at 7 p.m. on WRTI HD-2 as The Philadelphia Orchestra in Concert brings you an encore presentation of Brahms, Holst, and Missy Mazzoli from the 2022/2023 season.

 The brilliantly scored orchestral suite The Planets, by English composer Gustav Holst, has long been renowned for its vibrant orchestration and astute characterizations of the mythical gods for whom the planets are named.
 Holst began the work in 1914, just before the outbreak of the First World War.
 The war delayed its first public performance until 1920, but thereafter it proved so popular that it has largely overshadowed the other works of this inventive and questing composer.
 The Planets has been especially influential in Hollywood, where composers of film music have long taken inspiration from Holst’s glorious orchestration and gift for vivid characterizations.